cgradwohl/terraform_api_lambda_python/README.md

 On first push, the workflow should fail due to missing access keys.

-Find the IAM admin user's (from a sandbox account) access key and secret access key and record them as secrets in the github repo.
+Use the access keys from the IAM User you created in the [prerequisites](###prerequisites) section and add them as secrets in the github repository.

-(From the github repo) Settings > Secrets and variables > Actions
+(From the github repo) Settings > Secrets and variables > Actions.
 Then click New repository secret button.

 Create `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` secrets.